AJL-Cermides/Dermatology-Challenge/README.md

 - We struggled to combat overfitting (visible in the plot of training and validation accuracy and loss over time) when using the Xception model despite attempts to modify learning rate and model architecture, but still got the best performance with this model.
 This is a point of improvement in the future.
 - Overall, accuracy appeared to vary more by diagnosis than skin color, especially with regard to rarer or less differentiable conditions.
 - There was, however, a notable lack of darker skin colors represented in the dataset for certain diagnoses, with as few as 1 or no images for some skin color/diagnosis pairings.
 This prevented us from successfully increasing representation with augmentation, and it's likely that this lack of representation also results in an artificially high accuracy score on darker skin colors, as the validation set also contains very few if any images in these categories.
+- Despite challenges with underrepresentation and overfitting, our model achieved promising results ultimately demonstrating the potential of inclusive AI/ML in dermatology.

 ![alt text](./assets/acc_and_loss.png)
 ![alt text](./assets/by_diag.png)